Emma Batten -

 My stories take readers from the 13th century, when a great storm destroyed the coastline and a river changed course overnight, through to life in Victorian and 1920s Dungeness.
 Although predominantly fiction, I work very hard to give readers an accurate sense of Romney Marsh through the ages and do a lot of research.

-The paperbacks are for sale in the Romney Marsh Visitor Centre ( New Romney), The Chocolate Deli (Hythe), Avocet Tearooms (Rye Harbour) and The Rye Bookshop, by clicking on the links below or if you live locally please contact me through this website as I can offer the best price.
+The paperbacks are for sale in the Romney Marsh Visitor Centre (New Romney), Mary's Tearooms (Dymchurch), The Chocolate Deli (Hythe), Avocet Tearooms (Rye Harbour), Salts Farm (near Rye), Waterstones Ashford and Made in Ashford.
+Also by clicking on the links below or if you live locally please contact me through this website as I can offer the best price.
 Prices below include postage.
+If you would like more than two books please contact me as I can offer a reduction on postage.